avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 After the script completes, you will be presented with some information and a prompt to open an SSH session.

 10. Type `yes` and then `Enter`
-11. To start the IoTConnect application copy/paste the following command:
+11. To start the /IOTCONNECT application copy/paste the following command:
 ```bash
 ~/iotc-application.sh
 ```

 # 13. Import a Dashboard
-The interactive demo can be loaded by using the Dynamic Dashboard feature of IoTConnect.
+The interactive demo can be loaded by using the Dynamic Dashboard feature of /IOTCONNECT.
 The pre-configured demo dashboard is available here: [dashboard_export_RZBOARD_AI.json](Renesas/RZBoard-V2L/demo-iotc-ai-camera/templates/dashboard_export_RZBOARD_AI.json?raw=1) (**must** Right-Click the link, Save As)

-* **Download** the template then select "Create Dashboard" from the top of the IoTConnect portal
+* **Download** the template then select "Create Dashboard" from the top of the /IOTCONNECT portal
 * **Select** the "Import Dashboard" option and **Select** the *Template* and *Device Name* used previously
 * **Input** a name and complete the import